A-Kim98/CISC-327-Course-Project/project.md

 in the backend:
 get_user queries the database for the user has email param login_user checks for user authentifcation and has email and password params register_user() registers the user to the database and accepts all params in the register page forms.
-It creates a user object.
+It creates a user object with a balance of 5000

 Model:
 a class called user exists with id email password and names  as attributes